History & Overview Annual Report President's Pages Center News Community Affairs

 • Infections

-Althought the high concentration of immunoglobulins may account for bovine colostrum's effects, the exact mechanism is not known.
-Studies suggest that bovine colostrum improves exercise performance (9) (10) by increasing serum insulin-like growth factor I (IGF-I) and may enhance immune response in humans (11).
-Others have shown that colostrum derived from cows immunized with C. parvum was effective in the treatment of diarrhea induced by C. parvum in AIDS patients (3) (4).
+Although the high concentration of immunoglobulins may account for bovine colostrum’s effects, the exact mechanism is not known.
+Studies suggest that bovine colostrum improves exercise performance (9) (10) by increasing serum insulin-like growth factor I and may enhance immune response in humans (11), although a meta-analysis found that evidence is lacking (27).
+Other studies suggest that colostrum derived from cows immunized with C. parvum is effective against diarrhea induced by C. parvum in AIDS patients (3) (4).
 Similarly, colostrum from cows immunized with rotavirus alleviated symptoms of rotaviral diarrhea in children (2).
 Colostrum also reduced diarrhea associated with E.coli (12).
-Preliminary data from some studies indicate that oral administration of bovine colostrum may reduce postoperative endotoxemia during abdominal surgery (5) and postoperative CRP-plasma levels in patients undergoing coronary bypass surgery (6).
-There is also some evidence that bovine colostrum prevents NSAID-associated gastrointestinal damage (7) and is effective in treating distal colitis (8).

 Contraindications